James Haskell: England

 Haskell represented England at under-17, 18 and under-19 levels as well as playing for England Sevens.
 He also played for Wales at under-18 level, qualifying thanks to his Welsh mother, and is also qualified to play for Ireland.
 In the 2007 Six Nations, Haskell was called into the starting line-up for the final game of the tournament for England against Wales at the Millennium Stadium in Cardiff, where he was part of a back row that was for the first time provided by one club - Joe Worsley and Tom Rees were the other players from Wasps.
 He just missed out on selection for the 2007 Rugby World Cup for England, despite spending the summer in their training camp.
 He played a prominent role in the England team in the 2008 Six Nations.
 Haskell appeared in both tests of the 2008 summer tour of New Zealand.

 Haskell was selected by Martin Johnson for the 2008/2009 Elite Player Squad on 1 July 2008.
 He appeared in all three autumn internationals, starting against South Africa.
 Haskell participated in every game of the 2009 Six Nations, though he lost his starting berth to Tom Croft.

 Haskell's performances for Stade and injury to Tom Croft meant he returned to the England squad, and he scored two tries against Wales in the first match of the 2010 Six Nations.
 He started all subsequent games.
 During a rest week in the Six Nations, Stade requested his return to Paris to face Toulouse that weekend.
 The RFU held firm, however, and he remained in England.

 Haskell was a member of Stuart Lancaster's 31-man squad for the 2015 Rugby World Cup, however, he was left on the bench in favour of Tom Wood as England crashed out in the group stages.

 Haskell was named as the 'man of the series' during England's 3–0 series victory over Australia in June 2016.

 British & Irish Lions

 On 21 May 2017, Haskell was called up to the British & Irish Lions due to an injury to Billy Vunipola.

 MMA career

 In August 2019, Haskell signed to mixed martial arts promotion Bellator MMA as part of its Heavyweight division.
 Haskell had previously done analysis and commentary work for English promotions such as BAMMA and CFF.

 In February 2020, it was announced that Haskell would make his professional mixed martial arts debut on 16 May 2020 at Wembley's SSE Arena.
 The event was ultimately postponed due to the Coronavirus outbreak.

 After having numerous injuries still stemming from his rugby career and eventually having spinal surgery in September 2021, Haskell decided to forgo his MMA career.

-I'm a Celebrity...Get Me Out of Here!